|

 I am back at work now.
 Got to go. . . .

-Shake it. thanks, mom.
+thanks, mom.

-The Fund for the Love and Admiration of Deb. if you would like me to become your "yiddisha auntie", please contact The Center for Yiddisha Aunties, Deb Bureau. if you would like to worry about what I'm eating and whether I'm wearing enough warm clothes, please contact The Deb Care Connection.
+if you would like to worry about what I'm eating and whether I'm wearing enough warm clothes, please contact

 and if you want to read a blog that's written by someone (possibly) cooler than Deb, pay a visit to